IBM/AdaMML/README.md

 ## Pretrained models

-We provided the pretrained models on the Kinetics-Sounds dataset, including the unimodality models and our AdaMML models.
-You can find all the models [here] (https://github.com/IBM/AdaMML/releases/tag/weights-v0.1)
+We provide the pretrained models on the Kinetics-Sounds dataset, including the unimodality models and our AdaMML models.
+You can find all the models [here](https://github.com/IBM/AdaMML/releases/tag/weights-v0.1)

 ## Training